munna9/devops-codes/README.md

-This directory contains the cookbooks used to configure systems in your infrastructure with Chef - an example basic cookbook called `example` has been automatically created for you.
+This directory contains the cookbooks used to configure systems in your infrastructure with Chef.

 Knife needs to be configured to know where the cookbooks are located with the `cookbook_path` setting.
 If this is not set, then several cookbook operations will fail to work properly.